staskh/awesome-math-and-trading/BOOKS.md

 * [Machine Learning for Asset Managers](https://amzn.to/3MysbHj0) _By Marcos M. LŁpez de Prado_
 IMHO, very advanced and disconnected set of articles.
 Requires (at least for me) a lot of preparation and learning

+* [The Elements of Quantitative Investing](https://amzn.to/4rVKrdZ) _By Giuseppe A. Paleologo_ (2025) Expert real-world insight on the intricacies of quantitative trading before, during, and after the trade

+* [Advanced Portfolio Management: A Quant's Guide for Fundamental Investors](https://amzn.to/48FCHFr)  _By Giuseppe A. Paleologo_ (2021) You have great investment ideas.
+If you turn them into highly profitable portfolios, this book is for you.

+* [Quantitative Portfolio Management: The Art and Science of Statistical Arbitrage](https://amzn.to/44rkEjH) _By Michael Isichenko_ (2021) Discover foundational and advanced techniques in quantitative equity trading from a veteran insider

 # Options Trading

 * 🔥🔥🔥🔥 [Option Volatility and Pricing](https://amzn.to/4pBKzO0) _By Sheldon Netenberg_ (2015)